F.A.Q. - Frequently Asked Questions

 Online students do not have access to the campus facilities.

-From August 2022, Noroff will use the PocketID app as student ID for our campus and online students.
+Noroff uses the PocketID app as student ID for our campus and online students.

 Noroff is member of the Student Association of Agder (SiA), Stavanger (SiS), Bergen (Sammen) and Oslo (SiO).